ricardoyepez01/assignment-17.1/README.md

 **Identify the best Machine Learning Classification model that can be used to apply the CRISP-DM methodology to determine the factors that drive the success of tele-marketing campaigns for a Banking Institution**

-The evaluation of the best model will be based on the data available from the Bank's previous marketing campaigns, which highlights the acceptance or rejection of the product offered and includes of personal characteristics of the customer as well as a few specifics about how the product was offered to that individual
+The evaluation of the best model will be based on the data available from the Bank's previous marketing campaigns, which highlights the acceptance or rejection of the product offered and includes personal characteristics of the customer as well as a few specifics about how the product was offered to that individual

 ----